rubensantibanezacosta/Common_ionic_Project/README.md

 ### ​UBUNTU or WINDOWS

--Node.js
+- Node.js

--NPM
+- NPM

--Maven (Remember that on Windows you have to configure your path variable &quot;MAVEN\_HOME&quot;)
+- Maven (Remember that on Windows you have to configure your path variable &quot;MAVEN\_HOME&quot;)

--MySQL or MariaDB
+- MySQL or MariaDB

--JDK 11.
+- JDK 11.

 ## ​ **TO INITIALIZE**